Abdulmohusain/restaurant-page/src/README.md

 - How to use **Webpack loaders** for handling CSS and images.
 - How to dynamically generate HTML content using JavaScript modules.
 - The importance of modular code structure for maintainability.

-## Live Demo

-You can view the live version of the project [here](https://abdulmohusain.github.io/restaurant-page/)

 ## Acknowledgments